 Medicare initiatives present a unique opportunity for you to both demonstrate the quality of the care you provide and to increase your net revenue, offering bonus payments that reward value in primary care rather than volume.

 The more you do now, the better off you'll be.
 Early implementation of Meaningful Use of EHR (MU), e-prescribing (eRX), and the Physician Quality Reporting System (PQRS) enables you to capture bonus payments and avoid penalties.

 Consider the potential financial impact of different implementation dates for a small private practice of three physicians with $1.425 million total annual revenue and a 20% Medicare payer mix.
-The following table outlines the cumulative potential bonuses and potential penalties associated with this practice if it implemented Medicare initiatives of Meaningful Use of EHR, e-prescribing, and PQRS in 2014.
+The following table outlines the cumulative potential bonuses and potential penalties associated with this practice if it had implemented Medicare initiatives of Meaningful Use of EHR, e-prescribing, and PQRS in 2014.